Sasi-008/E-waste-management-hackathon/README.md

 - **Customer Reporting**: Customers can report e-waste with a description and location.
 - **Company Tracking**: Company staff can track the status of reported e-waste items (requires authentication).
 - **Company Recycling**: Company staff can mark reported e-waste items as recycled (requires authentication).

+Usage
+Customer Reporting:

+Select option 1 to report e-waste.
+Enter the description and location of the e-waste.